pivotal/blog/content/post/dotnet-quick-intro.md

 - myoung
 - jshahid
 date: 2015-11-03T10:41:30-05:00
+title: Deploying your first .NET app on Cloud Foundry
 short: >
-  Deploying your first .NET app on Cloud Foundry
+  PCF 1.6 brings with it support for .NET.
+Here's how to get started.
 ---

 Cloud Foundry is a great platform for deploying all of your web applications.
-Did you know that includes many of your .NET apps too?
+Did you know that now includes many of your .NET apps too?

 Let's take a walk through deploying a simple .NET app to your existing Cloud Foundry.